 In order to prepare for Say-on-Pay and Say-When-on-Pay, public companies should start evaluating their executive compensation practices to ensure they are aligned with their shareholders' interests.
 Companies should consider potentially problematic or controversial elements of executive compensation and fully vet these items with management and the company's board of directors.
 In addition, companies should engage their compensation consultants early in the proxy planning process this year in anticipation of these additional discussions.
-Management and compensation committees should carefully scrutinize the Compensation Disclosure & Analysis section of the proxy statement to ensure the disclosure of executive compensation programs for its executive officers.
+Management and compensation committees should carefully scrutinize the Compensation Disclosure & Analysis section of the proxy statement to ensure the disclosure of executive compensation is clear, understandable and accurately explains the rationale behind the company's compensation programs for its executive officers.
 Also, companies need to consider whether they will recommend to shareholders a voting frequency for the Say-When-on-Pay vote and how they will explain their position in the proxy statement.
 Finally, because Say-on-Pay and Say-When-on-Pay require two new proposals in the proxy statement, companies should begin drafting these portions of the proxy statement to now allow plenty of time for review by management, the board of directors and compensation consultants.